GunshipPenguin/corridors.io/README.md

 Ensure that you have npm installed and run:

+`npm install`

+Then run:

-`npm install && npm run bundle`
+`npm run build-dev`

-This will bundle all the js and put it in `public_html/game.js`, after you have that file, just open `public_html/index.html` in a web browser.
+This will bundle all the js and put it in `public_html/game.js`.
+After you have game.js, just open `public_html/index.html` in a web browser.

+To bundle all the js and minify it, run:

+`npm run build-release`

 ## Style
 This project uses the JS standard code style.